HarryRandall/NonEuclideanRenderingEngine/README.md

 # NonEuclideanRenderingEngine
-Building a rendering engine in OpenGL to explore non-Euclidean spaces, using C++ and GLSL shaders to create warped environments, custom projections, and a flexible camera system for unconventional 3D visuals.
+This project involves building a custom rendering engine in OpenGL, focusing on visualising non-Euclidean spaces.
+The aim is to simulate warped, curved, and abstract environments that go beyond standard Euclidean geometry.
+Through this engine, users can explore unique visual effects that mimic hyperbolic, spherical, and other unconventional spaces.